madi-nuralin/LuaArpaInetLib/README.md

-LuaArpaInetLib
+LuaInetLib
 =======================================

-** LuaArpaInetLib(linetlib.so) is a wrapper library of POSIX's `<netinet/in.h>` and `<arpa/inet.h>` for LUA
+** LuaInetLib(linetlib.so) is a wrapper library of POSIX's `<netinet/in.h>` and `<arpa/inet.h>` for LUA

 Mapped functions:
 	* inet_ntop
 	* inet_pton